 The motion detectors will be fitted within the hall to notice the user call for the requirement of ventilation.
 HVAC control will not be available for the direct use of the visitors.

 The variable speed fans will be installed for the continuous supply of fresh air to the hall.
 The fans will allow varying the volume of air according to the requirements and the crowded occupants.

-Equipment required for the hall used for examination purpose.
+Equipment required for the hall used for examination purposes.

 Steel case series 9000 will be used for the work unit with dimensions including, 25" d x 60" l x 29" h; which will be finished to match standards of finish and other building furniture.
 The clearance provided within the chairs will be 27.5".
-Table lecterns can be provided if required for the particular purpose.
-The natural oak can be used or stained tables to match the architectural wood can be used.
+Table lecterns can be provided if required for a particular purpose.
+Natural oak can be used or stained tables to match the architectural wood can be used.

-A phone will be provided to access the services of audio video services, physical plant, and police of the campus and phone number of the campus.
+A phone will be provided to access the services of audio-video services, physical plant, the police of the campus and phone number of the campus.